olilarkin/awesome-musicdsp/README.md

 Whilst there is some crossover here (for instance JUCE includes DSP functionality, FAUST makes plug-ins), hopefully the grouping makes some kind of sense...

-**Caveat:** I am more of an "Audio Programmer" than I am a "DSP Engineer".
-Nevertheless I hope these resources are useful for people with a passion for audio/music technology from different backgrounds.

 Oli Larkin

 This was originally meant to be an "Awesome list", but apparently you are not meant to write in the first person.
 I much prefer my way of doing it so this is now a "more awesome" list.

 ## Frameworks
+- [iPlug2](https://github.com/iPlug2) - iPlug (originally created by Cockos) is an awesome plug-in framework.
+I have been maintaining a fork of it since ~2011 called "WDL-OL/iPlug".
+In 2018, I made a big effort to update the framework, with the help of some other developers (in particular [Alex Harker](https://github.com/AlexHarker)), in order to make it fit for 2018. iPlug's syntax is super simple, for example, creating a parameter or a control in the UI is only a single line of C++ code.
+- [WDL](https://github.com/justinfrankel/WDL) - WDL is Cockos' library of reusable C++ code, that is used to power the DAW Reaper, amongst other things.
+Whilst not traditionally a framework, there is so much good stuff in here, it is highly recommended - although there is next to no documentation, so it's not for the faint hearted.
+For more info about the various parts of WDL (which can be used independently), check [the Cockos site](https://www.cockos.com/wdl/)
 - [JUCE](https://github.com/WeAreROLI/JUCE) - JUCE is an undeniably awesome C++ application framework with audio roots.
 It boasts a vast amount of functionality for the development of music software, including support for almost all plug-in formats and platforms.
 JUCE is used widely in the music technology industry and it has excellent documentation, code standards, features and support.
 The JUCE team at Roli organise the [Audio Developer's Conference (ADC)](https://juce.com/adc) which is the most awesome conference around if you like audio programming.
 What's more all the videos from the three ADCs so far are available [on youtube](https://www.youtube.com/channel/UCaF6fKdDrSmPDmiZcl9KLnQ/videos).
-- [WDL](https://github.com/justinfrankel/WDL) - WDL is Cockos' library of reusable C++ code, that is used to power the DAW Reaper, amongst other things.
-Whilst not traditionally a framework, there is so much good stuff in here, it is highly recommended - although there is next to no documentation, so it's not for the faint hearted.
-For more info about the various parts of WDL (which can be used independently), check [the Cockos site](https://www.cockos.com/wdl/)
-- [WDL-OL/iPlug](https://github.com/olilarkin/wdl-ol) - Not to blow my own physically modelled trumpet, so to speak, but iPlug (originally created by Cockos) is an awesome plug-in framework.
-I have been maintaining a fork of it since ~2011, which is probably the most widely used and maintained of all of the forks out there. iPlug's syntax is super simple, for example, creating a parameter or a control in the UI is only a single line of C++ code.
 - [VSTGUI](https://github.com/steinbergmedia/vstgui) - VSTGUI is Steinberg's cross-platform UI toolkit for audio plug-ins.
 It is released under a BSD licence, and although it's not my weapon of choice, it's an impressive piece of work and many plug-in developers use it for their products.
 - [AudioKit](http://audiokit.io/) - Well, i'm going to break the rules and include AudioKit here which uses the Swift programming language, because if you want to make apps for Apple's devices this is a great option, although if you want to do low level stuff, you will still have to delve into C/C++.
 It's a DSP and UI toolkit for audio things, so going in this category.